Questions for Military Recruiters, and Answers Military Recruiters Should Give You

 However, any service-related injury is grounds for compensation, not just those related to war.
 In my case, ototropic hearing loss is not recognized (exposure to adverse, nerve-damaging cleaning agents), but aircraft engine noise is recognized, which I had plenty of exposure to during my enlisted days.
 Battling “the system” for ototropic hearing loss is a wasted effort, so I simply cited aircraft engine noise.

-16. Have you ever seen combat and do you think exposure
+16. Have you ever seen combat and do you think exposure to it is healthy for me?

 Friends Ans: Any recruiter who tells you that experiencing combat is healthy must not be aware of the thousands of war veterans who are suffering from PTSD, surviving without arms or legs, or whose quality of life will never be what it was before they witnessed combat.